Your guide to registrations for international transport

 Who needs a cross border permit?

-The traderOnly if exports are leaving South Africa by road on a locally registered vehicle which belong to the trader, or if the trader’s vehicle is collecting an import abroad.
+Only if exports are leaving South Africa by road on a locally registered vehicle which belong to the trader, or if the trader’s vehicle is collecting an import abroad.

-The commercial transport or carriage providerYes, a cross border permit is required for every locally registered vehicle leaving South Africa by road for the sake of a commercial import or export.
+Yes, a cross border permit is required for every locally registered vehicle leaving South Africa by road for the sake of a commercial import or export.

 Clearing agent (customs broker) registration

-It makes sense for any business that has other registrations for international transport to register as a clearing agent, unless they intend to outsource clearing to a specialist.
+It makes sense for any business that has other registrations for international transport to register as a clearing agent unless they intend to outsource clearing to a specialist.

 This registration requires annual renewal.